PhoenixPan/Algorithm/Linked List.md

 Each vertex contains two links that refer to the previous and the next vertex.

 All operations are O(1) except search/insert kth/remove kth, which are O(N).
 Notice that the remove tail operation is now O(1) in Doubly Linked List.

+##Double-ended Queue (Deque)
+Generalizes a queue, add or remove from either head or tail.
+Simply a protected Doubly-linked List.
+All operations are O(1).